Steve-hub49/Leaflet-Challenge/README.md

 I created a map using Leaflet that plots all of the earthquakes from my data set based on their longitude and latitude.

-Data markers reflect the magnitude of the earthquake by size and while depth of the earthquake is indicated by color.
+Data markers reflect the magnitude of the earthquake by size while the depth of each earthquake is indicated by color.
 In short, earthquakes with higher magnitudes appear larger and earthquakes with greater depth appear darker in color.

 Popups have been created to provide additional information about the earthquake when its marker is clicked.